 Jeanne spent a lifetime enriching the world with her laughter, her wisdom, her music (piano playing and singing), her very creative and imaginative writings and deep relationships with her family members.
 We all have such sweet endearing memories of the times spent with her that are countless.
 Playing Skipbo, King On the Corner, Dominoes and our family game Crazy Bridge.
 Sharing our lives with her.

 Although we are saddened by her passing, we do rejoice that our Lord will take good care of her and heal all her wounds and make her whole until we can be together again.

 Jeanne's most famous words at the end of every visit or meeting were....
 "Have a Good Life", added with a hug and kiss.

 Jeanne's Celebration of Life Service will be held on July 25, 2020 at Lawson Funeral Home in Meridian, Texas at 11:00 A.M.

 ***DUE TO COVID-19 the first 50 people will be allowed in.

 *** Flowers are welcomed or donations of your choice to your favorite charity.

 Arrangements were made by Lawson Funeral Home, Meridian, Texas 254-435-2792.

-To send flowers to the family or plant a tree in memory of Jeanne Miller Jenson, please visit our floral store.
+To send flowers to Jeanne's family, please visit our floral store.